phillipknauss/grs/README.md

 TODO:

 1. Update edges' node lists when node sets its name
-2. Update nodes' edge listss when edge sets its name
+2. Update nodes' edge lists when edge sets its name
 3. Implement walk() functionality (see doc/spec.t)
 4. Unit tests
+5. Configure for hot code deployments

 TO DESIGN THEN DO: